 In the last line, we use the Baker-Campbell-Hausdorff (BCH) formula.
 The simulation error for this symmetry protection approach can thus be represented as

 For the symmetry protection approach, the Trotter number required for the $k$-local spin model is provided by Ref.~\cite{tran2021faster}

-where $\theta\in[0,1]$ is a constant that depends only on the structure of the Hamiltonian $H$ and the properties of the symmetry group $\cC$.
-There are several examples provided with a specific value of $\theta$.
+where $\theta\in[0,1]$ is a constant that depends only on the structure of the Hamiltonian $H$ and the properties of the symmetry group $\cC$. {An intuitive definition of $\theta$ is given by considering the simulation error $v_0$ of the Lie-Trotter formula.
+The scaling of the ratio between $\norm{\mathbb{E}_{C_\mu\in\mathcal{C}}[C_\mu^\dagger v_0 C_\mu]}$ and $\norm{v_0}$ is $n^{\theta}$.
+Quantitatively, we have } There are several examples provided with a specific value of $\theta$.
 For example, when we draw symmetry transformations randomly, the behavior of the error would be analogous to a random walk, which results in $\theta=0.5$ under specific settings.
 The rigorous proof for this intuition for the localized Heisenberg model was provided in Ref.~\cite{tran2021faster}.
 Following a similar derivation in Ref.~\cite{gong2023improved}, one can explicitly obtain a construction where $\theta$ achieves the maximal value of $1$.

 Now, we consider the performance of this symmetry protection approach in the low-energy subspace, which is also an open question in Ref.~\cite{tran2021faster}.
 We estimate the simulation error by computing the following error term